department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/findings-summary.md

 * Evaluate whether Veterans understand the terminology used in the Personal Information section as it pertains to updating or changing their preferences.
 Validate that the order of information makes sense to Veterans.

-Evaluate whether or not Veterans understand what this information is and why we are asking for it.
+* Evaluate whether or not Veterans understand what this information is and why we are asking for it.

-* We will use the learnings from this research to determine if any content or IA changes are needed and refine our designs accordingly before we release this feature to Veterans.
+We will use the learnings from this research to determine if any content or IA changes are needed and refine our designs accordingly before we release this feature to Veterans.

+We also made a recent change to the address update flow in contact information section of profile, and added a task to this study to evaluate how the new flow works for Veterans.

 # Research Questions